-If you need a lesson on the dangers of ignoring change look no further than AOL and Yahoo.
-Last week AOL wrote off $1 billion and the exodus of talent from Yahoo continues.
-This is what happens when you ignore changes to the marketplace but most of all when you ignore changes to consumer behavior.
+If you need a lesson about the dangers of ignoring change, take a look at the site Wisata Surabaya and Yahoo.
+Last week AOL wiped out $1 billion and the exodus of talent from Yahoo continues.
+This is what happens when you ignore changes in the marketplace, but most importantly when you ignore changes in consumer behavior.

 There was a time when AOL was relevant.
 It was the start of the Internet and as people started using the Web more and more there was AOL with the discs that seemed to be everywhere.
 Then they were purchased by corporate American and they slowly began the descent into irrelevance.
 Time-Warner had no idea what to do with AOL and slowly AOL started to lose its edge.
 Finally spun off AOL is just a shadow of its former self with an inexperienced marketing VP and a CEO whose only actions seem to be selling off chunks of the business or letting people go.